giacomo/angular-material-bootstrap/README.md

-# Materialapp
+# AngularMaterial + Bootstrap

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+It combines Angular Material and Bootstrap 4.
+Angular Material is a great UI component library but does not have some important features like a layout system, a CSS reset, and some CSS utilities.
+Fortunately we can very easily integrate those features from Bootstrap 4.

+This can be a good starting point for building Angular applications.

 ## Development server